mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 === RTLIL netlist analysis
 In Yosys, although RTLIL is used to model the netlist, the connections between cells and wires are not immediately available for use in TaMaRa.
-Instead, we first perform a topological analysis of all the cells and wires in the netlist.
-We consider output and input ports for cells, and also uniquely consider wires as well.
+Instead, I first perform a topological analysis of all the cells and wires in the netlist.
+I consider output and input ports for cells, and also uniquely consider wires as well.
 The aim is to construct a `tamara::RTLILWireConnections` object, which is a mapping between the name of a wire or cell (which is guaranteed to be unique in an RTLIL design), and the set of wires or cells it may be connected to on a backwards traversal.
 The last element is important, because this data structure also acts as an efficient cache to use when searching the circuit on a backwards-BFS.
-During this step, we also construct other similar data structures that are used to lookup `RTLIL::SigSpec` objects, which are unique in RTLIL and can be used to represent RTL concepts like constants and wires.
+During this step, I also construct other similar data structures that are used to lookup `RTLIL::SigSpec` objects, which are unique in RTLIL and can be used to represent RTL concepts like constants and wires.
 An example of this construction is shown in
 @fig:rtlilset.